-Since specialist reports are the least formalised type of feedback described here, they can take on many shapes, and they can be produced by a variety of institutions.
-In the context of sustainable development, national councils for sustainable development are the designated "watchdogs" that are supposed to produce policy-related specialist reports (Niestroy 2011; Niestroy 2005).
-Based on the assumption that stakeholder participation helps to reconcile conflicting interests and, in turn, facilitate policy integration across sectors, most national councils for sustainable development are multi-stakeholder organisations rather than scientific think tanks, bringing together business leaders, academics, and NGO representatives.
-Many European countries established them in the early 2000s in accordance with UN and OECD recommendations (Niestroy 2011; European Environment Agency 2005a: 29; Niestroy 2005).
-A key purpose of sustainable development councils is to critically monitor and discuss national sustainable development policies, and to advise governments on sustainable development-related issues, inter alia with specialist reports.
-The most prominent examples for "watchdog-like" councils in Europe are the German Council for Sustainable Development (RNE), and - from 2000 until March 2011 - the UK Sustainable Development Commission (SDC).2 As the archive website of the SDC reads, it "held Government to account to ensure the needs of society, the economy and the environment were properly balanced in the decisions it made and the way it ran itself".
-3 The SDC reported to the Prime Minister, and the First Ministers in the devolved regions.
+Since specialist reports are the least formalized type of feedback described here, they can take on many shapes and they can be produced by a variety of institutions.
+In the context of sustainable development, national councils for sustainable development are the designated 'watchdogs' that are supposed to produce policy-related specialist reports (Niestroy, 2005, 2011).
+Based on the assumption that stakeholder participation helps to reconcile conflicting interests and, in turn, facilitate policy integration across sectors, most national councils for sustainable development are multi-stakeholder organizations rather than scientific think tanks, bringing together business leaders, academics, and NGO representatives.
+Many European countries established them in the early 2000s in accordance with UN and OECD recommendations (European Environment Agency, 2005a, p.
+29; Niestroy, 2005, 2011).
+A key purpose of sustainable development councils is to critically monitor and discuss national sustainable development policies and to advise governments on sustainable development-related issues, inter alia with specialist reports.
+The most prominent examples for 'watchdog-like' councils in Europe are the German Council for Sustainable Development (RNE) and-from 2000 until March 2011-the UK Sustainable Development Commission (SDC).
+As the archive website of the SDC reads, it 'held Government to account to ensure the needs of society, the economy and the environment were properly balanced in the decisions it made and the way it ran itself.
+The SDC reported to the Prime Minister and the First Ministers in the devolved regions.
 The still operational German RNE was established in 2001 as a 'by-product' of the German sustainable development strategy, and it advises the Federal Government on all items of the National Sustainability Strategy, pinpoints specific areas of action and projects, and tries to facilitate the public discussion on sustainability.
-4 In contrast to the watchdog model pursued in Germany (and, until 2011, in the UK), Finland and some Eastern European countries have established 'mixed councils' in which high-level politicians interact directly with stakeholders (European Environment Agency 2005a, 29 and 37; Berger and Steurer 2006).
-Irrespective of how a council for sustainable development is set up, the (theoretical) strengths of the specialist reports they produce are that they have the freedom to address politically hot topics, and that they often represent a consensus of diverse groups of actors brought together by the councils.
+In contrast to the watchdog model pursued in Germany (and, until 2011, in the UK), Finland and some Eastern European countries have established 'mixed councils' in which high-level politicians interact directly with stakeholders (Berger & Steurer, 2006; European Environment Agency, 2005a, pp. 29, 37).
+Irrespective of how a council for sustainable development is set up, the (theoretical) strengths of the specialist reports they produce are that they have the freedom to address politically hot topics and that they often represent a consensus of diverse groups of actors brought together by the councils.
 Overall, however, only a few councils have been able to establish themselves as critical interlocutors in the discussion of policy, and most achieved only modest levels of visibility (usually restricted to expert communities in science and public administration).